 It also makes more sense if you have a new or relatively new car rather than an old one.
 That’s because new cars lose value quite quickly in their first few years on the road.
-Once a car has been on the road for a several years it loses value much more slowly, so there’s less need for GAP insurance.
+Once a car has been on the road for several years it loses value much more slowly, so there’s less need for GAP insurance.

 What should I look for in a GAP insurance policy?

 Like any insurance cover, you’ll want an affordable premium.
 But that’s not the only measure of a good GAP insurance policy.
 Check for extras like a courtesy car or legal cover, and whether there are any significant exclusions.